DimitrisNik/Measuring-User-Influence-in-Twitter/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](http://opensource.org/licenses/MIT)

 The attached code is an implementation of three different methods measuring the influence of a Twitter account.
-Specifically, we have developed the following papers:
+Specifically, we have developed the following techniques:

 &bull;Cha, Meeyoung, et al. "Measuring User Influence in Twitter: The Million Follower Fallacy."
 ICWSM 10 (2010): 10-17.